seanbradley/structly/README.md

 >>>result = {k:v for k,v in dataset.items() if k == '4'}
 >>>print(result)
 {'4': 'D'}
+'''

-Creating and filtering a dictionary from two sets...
+* Filtering data from two sets...
+(Use zip to create a dictionary!)
+'''
 >>>keys = [1, 2, 3, 4, 5]
 >>>values = ['A', 'B', 'C', 'D', 'E']
 >>>result = { k:v for (k,v) in zip(keys, values) if k > 3}
 >>>print result
 {4: 'D', 5: 'E'}
+'''

-Filtering a record from a pre-existing _list_ of dictionaries...
+* Filtering a record from a pre-existing _list_ of dictionaries...
+'''
 >>>dataset = [
 ...{'id':1, 'data':'Foo'},
 ...{'id':2, 'data':'Bar'},